 - Tendency to avoid interactions with those in authority

-Approach Your Professor (Politely and Respectfully)
+How to Approach Your Professor

 - Contact.
 Determine the preferred mode of contact; check the course syllabus as professors indicate their preferred methods of contact and related information.
 Ask yourself: Is this urgent?
 If so, then contact by phone or stopping by his or her office during office hours is probably the most logical step.
 Otherwise, you can try e-mail.
 Wait a few days for a response (remember that teaching is a professor's job, so don't expect replies over evenings, weekends, or holidays).